 Spencer T. Clayton

 Matthew Closter is pursuing a PhD in Public Affairs – Community Development to strengthen his research skills and connect the theoretical foundations of community development to strategies for improving the urban landscape around education, public health, and civic engagement.
 He currently serves as a Research Associate for the Rutgers-Camden Community Leadership Center, where he organizes a public lecture series on issues of education and community development, writes grant proposals, maintains the Alfredo Santiago Endowed Scholarship Fund for students from LEAP Academy University Charter School to attend Rutgers University, and produces the annual Alfredo Santiago Endowed Scholarship Gala.
 Matthew has extensive experience in community development and educational exchange programs, having worked for local, national, and international organizations, including the City of Philadelphia Mural Arts Program, Big Brothers Big Sisters of America, AFS Intercultural Programs, the Institute of International Education, and Amigos de las Americas.
 Matthew has a B.A. in Anthropology and Sociology and a Minor in Spanish from Brandeis University and a Masters in Public Administration from the University of Pennsylvania.
 He has also been published in Public Library Quarterly.
-He lives with his wife in West Philly and loves reading, running, hiking, traveling, watching the news, and urban exploring.
+He lives with his wife and daughter in West Philly and loves reading, running, hiking, traveling, watching the news, and urban exploring.

 Peggy Jean Craig

-Straso holds an M.A. in Geography (Certificates in GIS & Urban and Regional Planning) from West Chester University of Pennsylvania, and an M.S. in Community and Regional Planning from Temple University-Ambler.
+Straso holds an M.A. in Geography (Certificates in GIS and Urban and Regional Planning) from West Chester University of Pennsylvania, and an M.S. in Community and Regional Planning from Temple University-Ambler.
 He is interested in urban health policy and issues of access and quality of care for at-risk groups in the city and metropolitan environment, as well as the saliency for equity in improving healthcare delivery methods.
 His recent research examines secondary documentation and uses spatial analysis to look at the impact of changing public policy approaches in health care at the state level, with implications for urban populations.
 Additionally, Straso is a Teaching Assistant for graduate level courses, including Quantitative Analysis II, Introduction to GIS, and Research Methods.
 Some of his broader research interests include: Health Care Policy and Disparities in Access, GIS and Cartography, Urban Community Development, Regional / Environmental Planning, as well as Sprawl and Metropolitan Systems.

 Matthew McCaffrey began his studies in the Public Affairs and Community Development Program in the fall of 2012.
-He holds a B.A. in English from Saint Joseph’s University.
-Matthew also holds an M.P.A from Rutgers University with a concentration on International Public Service and Development (IPSD).
+He holds a B.A. in English from Saint Joseph’s University an M.P.A from Rutgers University with a concentration on International Public Service and Development (IPSD).
 His studies in the IPSD program included practical work, both domestically and abroad.
 At home, Matthew worked with the Community Outreach Department of the Camden County Prosecutor’s Office to help build stronger partnerships between community and government.
 Overseas, Matthew served two years in the United States Peace Corps in the Republic of Moldova.
 There, he lived with a Moldovan family in a rural village and worked alongside the local government, schools, and nongovernmental organizations.
 Matthew’s experiences in the fields of youth development, civic education, organizational development, and intercultural exchange inspire his interests to work with and learn from grassroots nonprofit organizations and to more deeply understand the relationships various groups of people – such as youth, migrants, the poor, and ethnic minorities – have with democracy and their local governments.

 Curtis M. Williams II